oasisprotocol/demo-starter/README.md

-# Oasis Starter dApp
+# Oasis Time Capsule dApp

-This is a skeleton for confidential Oasis dApps:
+This is a demonstration dApp for Oasis Sapphire, showcasing confidential time-locked messages:

-- `backend` contains the example MessageBox Solidity contract and Hardhat utils for deploying the contract and managing it via command line.
+- `backend` contains the TimeCapsule Solidity contract (an evolution of the original MessageBox) and Hardhat utils for deploying the contract and managing it via command line.
-- `frontend` contains a React-based web application which communicates with your smart contract.
+- `frontend` contains a React-based web application which communicates with your smart contract, allowing users to set messages that can only be revealed after a specified time.

 This monorepo is set up for `pnpm`.
 Install dependencies by running: